HarryMcCarney/CollaborationNetwork/README.md

 The network is produced in BuildSlackGraph.fsx and visualised in VisualiseGraph.fsx

-I have replaced the team member names with numbers to protect anonnyimity.
+I have replaced the team member names with numbers to protect anonymity.

 ![Alt text](image.png)